For two decades, we have helped over 10,000 families stay stronger, longer.

 1996 to 2000

-- TFC is incorporated and receives its independent not-for-profit status
+- The Family Center is incorporated and receives its independent not-for-profit status

-- TFC begins its Consumer Outreach Program which involves clients more directly in agency programming (This group later becomes the Consumer Advisory Council and Peer Outreach Committee)
+- The Family Center begins its Consumer Outreach Program which involves clients more directly in agency programming (This group later becomes the Consumer Advisory Committee.)

 2001 to 2005

-- Robin Hood Foundation helps TFC add the 3rd floor of 66 Reade Street, which includes an emphasis on therapeutic services, play therapy room and the mirror “observation” room
+- Robin Hood Foundation helps The Family Center add play therapy and mirror “observation” rooms

-- TFC provides assistance to families facing loss as a result of the World Trade Center attacks
+- The Family Center provides assistance to families facing loss as a result of the World Trade Center attacks

 2006 to 2010

-- TFC is proud to welcome Ivy Gamble-Cobb as the new Executive Director
+- The Family Center is proud to welcome Ivy Gamble-Cobb as the new Executive Director

 - Susan G. Komen for the Cure honors TFC as Grantee of the Year